vitrin-app/vitrine-website/src/community.md

 </a>
 <i>A Safe Environemnt</i>

-Vitrine is a place of trade and exchange for students, so you need an academic email to be able to post listings or contact private listings:
+Vitrine is a safe and trustworthy place of trade and exchange for students, so you need an academic email to be able to post listings or contact private listings:

 ```